 CREW requests records on DOGE

 In November 2024, President-elect Donald Trump announced the formation of the Department of Government Efficiency (DOGE), with Elon Musk and Vivek Ramaswamy slated to lead it.
 DOGE was created to “pave the way for [Trump’s] Administration to dismantle Government Bureaucracy, slash excess regulations, cut wasteful expenditures, and restructure Federal Agencies.”
 Upon taking office on January 20, 2025, President Trump issued an executive order reorganizing and renaming the United States Digital Service as the United States DOGE Service within the Executive Office of the President.
+According to Office of Management and Budget records, the Trump Administration has apportioned over $41 million in taxpayer funds to DOGE.

 However, DOGE continues to operate seemingly unchecked, with no clarity on its structure, staffing, budget or operations, including whether it is following federal ethics and transparency laws or even acting within its legal authority.
 Questions also abound about Elon Musk’s role as the leader of DOGE.
 Trump announced that Musk, who has more than $3 billion in federal contracts and is reportedly working in the building next to the West Wing of the White House and using a White House email address, despite not having officially been named the administrator of the U.S. DOGE Service, would lead it.